Dean's Office contact: Margie Ramsdell

-For all promotions, the Provost’s Office requires student and peer evaluations from the year leading up to the promotion.
+For all promotions except for Research Faculty (who do not ordinarily teach), the Provost’s Office requires student and peer evaluations from the year leading up to the promotion.
 Please use the Course Evaluation Matrix template when submitting the promotion file for Dean's Office review.
 Both student and collegial evaluations of teaching effectiveness are required in a promotion/tenure recommendation (except for research faculty).
 This documentation should include five items:

 - A list of all courses taught at the UW, with dates

 - A list of graduate students supervised, with student name, thesis topic, degree, dates, and the faculty member's committee role (chair or member)